Hugo Pérez (footballer, born 2002): Espanyol

 On 10 June 2025, Pérez returned to Espanyol on a three-year deal having spent three years with the club's youth academy.
 On 5 August, however, he was loaned to second division side SD Huesca, for one year.

+On 20 January 2026, after being rarely used, Pérez's loan was cut short, and he moved to third division side Gimnàstic de Tarragona also in a temporary deal.

+Torreense

+On 1 July 2026, Pérez moved abroad for the first time in his career, signing for Liga Portugal 2 club SCU Torreense.

 Personal life

 Pérez's father Raúl was also a footballer and a defender.
 He played mainly in the third tier, only appearing professionally with Elche CF and Ciudad de Murcia.